FusionAuth/fusionauth-example-ruby-on-rails-custom-scopes/README.md

 Do not run the `docker copose up -d` from the instructions in api application.

-Update the following files in the API Quickstart with the values from the files in this repositories `fusionauth-quickstart-ruby-on-rails-api-modifications` directory.
+Update the following files in the API Quickstart with the values from the files in this repository directory `fusionauth-quickstart-ruby-on-rails-api-modifications`.

 | Copy | To |
 | :----------------------------------------------------------------------------- |:------------------------------------ |